-2. "Invest" means to commit monies in order to earn a financial return on assets which are not expected to be used or useful in furnishing electric service.
-The total amount which the electric cooperative invests, loans or uses as a guarantee is limited to those monies authorized under federal law for rural development programs.
+2. "Invest" means to commit monies to earn a financial return on assets that are not expected to be used or useful in furnishing electric service.
+The total amount that the electric cooperative invests, loans or uses as a guarantee is limited to those monies authorized under federal law for rural development programs.

-3. "Job creation activities" includes activities such as providing technical, financial and managerial assistance.
+3. "Job creation activities" includes providing technical, financial and managerial assistance.

-4. "Rural community infrastructure projects" includes projects such as water and waste systems and garbage collection services.
+4. "Rural community infrastructure projects" includes water and waste systems and garbage collection services.

 C. Beginning on January 1, 1999, the indemnification of members, directors, officers, employees and agents of a cooperative shall be in accordance with chapter 31, article 5 of this title.